Bricktech2000/Notes/notes/c.md

 - `-10 / 3 == -3` and `-10 % 3 == -1`
 - `-10 / -3 == 3` and `-10 % -3 == -1`

-left shifting a negative number is [[c#undefined behavior]]. left shifting a signed positive number leading to an _overflow_ is [[c#undefined behavior]]. right shifting a negative number is [[c#implementation-defined behavior]]; either an arithmetic shift or a logical shift is performed
+left shifting a negative number has [[c#undefined behavior]]. left shifting a signed positive number leading to an _overflow_ has [[c#undefined behavior]]. right shifting a negative number has [[c#implementation-defined behavior]]; either an arithmetic shift or a logical shift is performed

-shifting by a negative number of bits or by a number of bits greater than or equal to the width of the _integer-promoted_ left operand is [[c#undefined behavior]]
+shifting by a negative number of bits or by a number of bits greater than or equal to the width of the _integer-promoted_ left operand has [[c#undefined behavior]]

 the _usual arithmetic conversions_ are **not** performed on the operands of the `<<` and `>>` [[operator]]s